Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Introduction

 Overall, a consistent and quantitative understanding of how two-dimensional magnons evolve with temperature is still lacking.
-Theoretical efforts often rely on approximations that are difficult to justify systematically---for example, by simplifying scattering matrix elements, using low-temperature expansions outside their valid regime, or neglecting higher-order effects while invoking self-consistency for lower-order ones.
+Theoretical treatments often employ approximations whose range of validity can be challenging to assess systematically---for example, by simplifying scattering matrix elements, using low-temperature expansions outside their valid regime, or neglecting higher-order effects while invoking self-consistency for lower-order ones.
 These \textit{ad hoc} elements can lead to widely varying predictions and hinder reliable comparison with experiment.
-So far, Ref.~\cite{Nikitin2022} remains the only experimental report that maps out the thermal evolution of the magnon spectrum across the full Brillouin zone in a vdW ferromagnet---and key aspects of these data remain unexplained.
+To date, Ref.~\cite{Nikitin2022} provides the most comprehensive experimental characterization of the thermal evolution of the magnon spectrum across the full Brillouin zone in a vdW ferromagnet---and key aspects of these data remain unexplained.